Filling Out and Submitting Form I-130 for Sibling of a U.S. Citizen

 Question 10: As a U.S. citizen, you can put N/A here, even if you were once a lawful permanent resident and had an Alien Registration Number (known as an A-Number).

-Question 11 and 12: Add the names of any prior husbands and wives, for example where the relationship ended in annulment, divorce, or death.
-Indicate the date the marriage ended.
-(This question is mostly relevant to people petitioning for immigrant spouses, but you must fill it out nonetheless.)
+Question 11 and 12: Add the names of any prior husbands and wives you may have had.
+Indicate the date the marriage ended, which would be the date of annulment, divorce (use the date of the final order signed by the judge), or death.
+(These questions are mostly relevant to people petitioning for spouses, but you must answer it nonetheless.)

 Part C- Beneficiary’s Information:

-Now you will be answering questions about your immigrating brother or sister, also known as your "beneficiary."
+Now you will be answering questions about your immigrating brother or sister.

 Question 1: Your sibling’s current name, with last name (surname) in capital letters.